Germanedge/kafka-docker/README.md

 Managing persistent storage in a multi-instance cluster environment:
 The default configuration ships with just one instance of kafka in mind.
 However, the container is setup (depending on the persistent storage used - writeonce or writemany) to handle scaling and can be setup in two ways:
 1. Copy the deployment manifest and add as many instances of kafka as desired with unique broker-ids and servicenames
-2. Use a shared blockdevice and filesystem for the storage device that supports Write-Many-Mode https://kubernetes.io/docs/concepts/storage/persistent-volumes/ leave the brokerid empty and set enviroment variable BROKER_ID_COMMAND to /app/getfreebrokerid.sh (this is currently untested and would require to change the logic how the logs are stored on the volume)
+2. Use a shared blockdevice and filesystem for the storage device that supports Write-Many-Mode https://kubernetes.io/docs/concepts/storage/persistent-volumes/ leave the brokerid empty, by default the system reverts to BROKER_ID_COMMAND = /app/getfreebrokerid.sh (this is currently untested and would require to change the logic how the logs are stored on the volume)

 ---